inivekin/abosa/abosa.typ

 have low-entropic cell charge cache, through gaps in body, blink to say
-I'm foolish to forget you're wise to inner workings I don't show,
+I'm foolish to forget you're wise to inner workings I don't show.
 I tried surprise with dropped disguise, but you grin lightly, sigh "I know", and tell me "void's much more than glue